 50 Games Like 4PM

-The Beginner's Guide, What Remains of Edith Finch, and Firewatch are our top selection to play today.
+The Beginner's Guide, Firewatch, and What Remains of Edith Finch are our top selection to play today.

-The latest addition in this selection are STONE released the 21 September 2018 and ranked #6, Radiant One released the 25 July 2018 and ranked #10, Drizzlepath: Deja Vu released the 25 May 2018 and ranked #24.
+The latest addition in this selection are STONE released the 21 September 2018 and ranked #12, Sagebrush released the 18 September 2018 and ranked #29, Elea - Episode 1 released the 6 September 2018 and ranked #38.

 50 Games like 4PM daily generated comparing over 40 000 video games across all platforms.

-This suggestion collection includes interactive games for Android, IOS (iPhone / iPad), PS4 (Playstation 4), Xbox One, Switch, PC Windows, Mac OS and Linux.
+This suggestion collection includes interactive games for Android, PS4 (Playstation 4), Xbox One, Switch, PC Windows, Mac OS and Linux.
 The order in this selection is not absolute, but the best games tends to be up in the list.

 The Beginner's Guide is a narrative video game from Davey Wreden, the creator of The Stanley Parable.
 It lasts about an hour and a half and has no traditional mechanics, no goals or objectives.
 Instead, it tells the story of a person struggling to deal with something they do not understand.